-Figure 11.1.
-Distribution map of 14C-dated Mesolithic sites in the research area.
+Figure 11.1 Distribution map of 14C-dated Mesolithic sites in the research area.

-Figure 11.2.
-Summed probability distributions of 14C dates for the Mesolithic and Neolithic periods in the research area, using a binning of 100 years.
+Figure 11.2 Summed probability distributions of 14C dates for the Mesolithic and Neolithic periods in the research area, using a binning of 100 years.
 The dotted line corresponds to a 200-year rolling mean.

-Figure 11.3.
-Distribution map of 14C-dated Neolithic sites in the research area.
+Figure 11.3 Distribution map of 14C-dated Neolithic sites in the research area.